sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 We can see that the Median Frame has a much more noticeable gradient compared to the actual Science Frames.
 Furthermore, after taking into consideration the cross-dispersion profile of the CUTE science data, we decided to take a look at the pixel values across a column of the Median Frame.
 When we did that, we noticed the clear Gaussian distribution in the column traces of the Median Frame.

-Given this column-wise Gaussian distribution pattern, we decided to use this information to give a value to the empty pixels in the Final Frames.
+Given this column-wise Gaussian distribution pattern, we decided to use this information to give a value to the empty pixels in the Fixed Frames.
 To make the calculations simpler and faster, we chose to group the columns into 'bins'.
 This way, each 'bin of columns' would contain a specific number of columns from which the Gaussian distributions would be created (we got the median of each pixel value between all the columns in a bin).
 After getting the Gaussian distribution for every bin of columns, we fit a Gaussian to it.
 Below is what all of the columns in a bin look like compared to the median curve that is then used to fit the double Gaussian.

 > [!NOTE]
 > The Gaussian distribution turns into two Gaussian distributions as columns are sampled from left to right in the image.
 This is due to the de-focus that was experienced between pre-flight and on-orbit testing (Egan et al. 20203).